SamEThibault/meta-pe-prep/Systems/linux_basics.md

     - Kernel space: shared and mapped identically for all processes, handles OS functions

     - User space: private for each process

+## Finding Shell Resource Limits
+    - ulimit -a

+    - ulimit -n: max number of open file descriptors

+    - ulimit -u: max number of user processes

+    - ulimit -c: max core file size

+## Interprocess Communication Mechanisms
+    - Processes communicate with each other and with the kernel to coordinate their activities.
+    - Linux supports a number of IPC mechanisms: signals and pipes being the most popular.
+    - Signals: software interrupts sent to a process to notify it of an event.
+    - Pipes: allow two processes to communicate with each other in a producer-consumer fashion.
+    - Sockets: IPC sockets enable channel-based comms for processes on the same physical device.
+IPC sockets rely on the local system kernel to suppoprt comms, they communicate using a local file as a socket address.
+They have the same APIs as network sockets.
+    - Shared Memory: Allows one or more processes to communicate via memory that appears in all of their virtual address spaces.

+## More on Load Averages
+    - 0-1*num cores
+    - Load averages are a measure of computational work a system performs over time.
+They are typically displayed as three values representing the system load during the last 1, 5, and 15 minutes. (using top, for example)
+    - If you have a single-core system, a load average of 1.00 means that the CPU is fully utilized.
+On a system with two cores, a load average of 2.00 indicates full utilization.
+You can have values greater than the number of cores on a system, but that means the system has a backlog of processes in the "wait" state.

+## Static vs Dynamic Linking
+    - Dynamic linking means that the code for some external routines is located and loaded when the program is first run.
+    - When you compile a program that uses shared libraries, these libraries are dynamically linked to the program by default.
+    - Dynamically linked programs take up less disk space and less virtual memory if more than 1 program uses the routines in the shared libraries
+    - Static linking means that the code for all routines called by the program becomes part of the executable file.
+Statically linked programs can be moved to run on systems that do not have the shared libraries installed.